meltano/handbook/src/_peopleops/compensation.md

 - For non-US team members, changes in international exchange rates are also considered when recalculating each team member's target salary range.
 - As a general rule, we will only increase and not decrease any compensation as a result of this periodic compensation refresh.

+### Moving

+Meltano wants to afford its employees the ability to live wherever they wish.
+Generally moving within the same country is not a problem.
+But, there are legal implications to an employee moving.
+This includes Meltano having to register as an employer in whatever jurisdiction its employees live.
+Because of this, employees must ask for and receive permission in order to move between countries or between US states.

 ## Equity

 As an early-stage company, we expect every team member to have a huge impact on our success.
 We want to make sure that everyone has a financial stake in the success and that contributions are rewarded.